 Gascon’s not shy about it, either.
 He described it all during a January 2020 appearance at USC School of Law.

-Gascon left his position as Assistant Chief of the LAPD (after being passed over twice for the Chief position) to being the police chief of Mesa, Arizona, in 2006.
+Gascon left his position as Assistant Chief of the LAPD (after being passed over twice for the Chief position) to become the police chief of Mesa, Arizona, in 2006.
 He and Joe Arpaio naturally butted heads, and in 2009 Gascon was asked to resign.
 Coincidentally, around that time then-San Francisco Mayor Gavin Newsom needed to appoint a new police chief and recruited Gascon.
 Gascon’s philosophies aligned with then-District Attorney Kamala Harris’, but it’s important to note that those philosophies pre-existed his time in San Francisco and were likely the reason he was recruited.
 Gascon said (emphasis added):